- Home

 It’s easy for decisions (even small ones) to sometimes get blown out of proportion and feel like they carry much more weight than they really do.

 Does it have significant links to your happiness or your health?
 Or does it affect not only you but someone you care deeply about?
-Would the decision you make really change things that much or bear much significance in the grand scheme of things at all?
+Would the decision you make really change things that much or bear much significance in the grand scheme of things?

 In some cases, the answer to these questions will undoubtedly be yes.
 But in other cases, we might realise that we’re spending too much time fretting over something that doesn’t actually matter that much.

-The mind is a powerful thing, and if we overthink or dwell on any decision for long enough, it’s easy to convince ourselves that we’re carrying the whole weight of the world on our shoulders.
+The mind is powerful, and if we overthink or dwell on any decision for long enough, it’s easy to convince ourselves we’re carrying the whole weight of the world.

-This can cause decision-making to feel stressful and become something that we want to avoid.
-Instead, by learning to take a couple of steps back and look at things objectively, it can actually be very positive.
+This can cause decision-making to feel stressful and become something we want to avoid.
+Instead, learning to take a couple of steps back and look at things objectively can be very positive.

 8. What could go right?